icarofr/txstudio-technical-test/README.md

 ---

 Thank you for the opportunity to demonstrate my frontend development skills.
-I look forward to discussing this implementation further.